aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 <img loading="lazy" class="responsive-ugh" src="/static/img/webpagetest-spof-example.png" width="476" height="240" alt="WebPageTest SPOF Example">

 WebPageTest will now run a normal test _and_ a test with the domain(s) blackholed, to then show a video comparison.
 You can also access the waterfall chart and all details for each test.

+In WebPageTest, blackholing means the browser tries to connect to an IP address and never gets a response.
+Browsers are very patient at this stage and will wait ~60 seconds for response from the server.

 ### Does the Certificate Have an OCSP Staple?

 Before interpreting the WebPageTest results, you will want to know if the website's certificate contains a stapled OCSP response.
-You can't see this in the browser, but it's trivial with OpenSSL:
+You can't see this in the browser, but it's trivial to spot with OpenSSL:

 `echo QUIT | openssl s_client -servername www.cloudflare.com -connect www.cloudflare.com:443 -status 2> /dev/null | grep -A 17 'OCSP response:' | grep -B 17 'Next Update'`